A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: Introduction

-More especifically, the main goal of the paper is the following theorem \begin{thmy} \textit{There exists a one-parameter family $\Sigma_{k,x}$ of complete minimal surfaces in $\mathbb{R}^3$ of genus $k$, with finite total curvature and three ends, containing as sub-family $\Sigma_{k,\pm 1}$ the Costa-Hoffman-Meeks family of embedded surfaces $M_k$.
-Moreover, if $|x| \neq 1$ and $|x| < \sqrt{2\sqrt{k+1}-1},$ then the immersed minimal surfaces $\Sigma_{k,x}$ have total curvature $ -4\pi(3k+2)$, two Enneper-type ends and one middle planar end.} \end{thmy} We emphasize that the surfaces $\Sigma_{k,x}$ have the same symmetry group as the Costa-Hoffman-Meeks surfaces and, then, they may be decomposed into $4(k+1)$ congruent pieces.
-In the Figure~\ref{Fig-g-2} are given four genus two minimal surfaces of the family $\Sigma_{2,x}$, constructed starting from a fondamental piece under the action of the twelve elements of the symmetry group of the surface.
-In the pictures of the entire surface in Figure~\ref{Fig-g-2} the corresponding $12$ pieces are detached using different colors.
+More precisely, the main goal of this paper is to prove the following \begin{thmy} \textit{There exists a one-parameter family $\Sigma_{k,t}$ of complete minimal surfaces in $\mathbb{R}^3$ of genus $k$, with finite total curvature and three ends, containing as sub-family $\Sigma_{k,\pm 1}$ the Costa-Hoffman-Meeks family of embedded surfaces $M_k$.
+Moreover, if $|t| \neq 1$ and $|t| < \sqrt{2\sqrt{k+1}-1},$ then the immersed minimal surfaces $\Sigma_{k,t}$ have total curvature $ -4\pi(3k+2)$, two Enneper-type ends and one middle planar end.} \end{thmy} We emphasize that, for each $k$ and $t$, $\Sigma_{k,t}$ and Costa-Hoffman-Meeks surface of genus $k$ share the same group of symmetries.
+Hence each one of them may be decomposed in $4(k+1)$ congruent fundamental pieces.
+Figure~\ref{Fig-g-2} depicts four elements of the family $\Sigma_{2,t}$, built from the action of the twelve elements in the symmetry group of the surface on one of its fundamental pieces.
+In the pictures of the entire surface in Figure~\ref{Fig-g-2} the corresponding $12$ pieces are detached using different colors and were produced using the software Maple via the Weierstrass data $(g, \eta)$.